Why is Immigration Medical Exam required?

 What to bring in Immigration Medical Exam?

-To get your medical exam smoothly, you should prepare the following documents in advance, depending on your geographical presence at the time of filing your application.
-Here’s what you will need to bring with you;
+To ensure a smooth medical exam process, it is essential to prepare the following documents in advance, based on your location at the time of your application.
+Here’s what you will need to bring with you:

-• Letter from your doctor outlining the treatment plan for any health problem you have or past medical conditions
+- A letter from your doctor outlining the treatment plan for any current health problems or past medical conditions

-• Payment for the medical exam fee (most reasonable price in your area)
+- Payment for the medical exam fee (the most reasonable price in your area)

-• Your health insurance card, if any (check with the doctor’s office before your appointment if they accept your insurance)
+- Your health insurance card, if applicable (verify with the doctor’s office before your appointment if they accept your insurance)

 During the exam, you may look for the following